Counts of Mortain

-The County of Mortain was a medieval county in France centered on the town of Mortain.
+The County of Mortain was a medieval county in the Duchy of Normandy in France centered on the town of Mortain, disputed between France and England during parts of the Hundred Years' War.
 A choice landholding, usually either kept within the family of the duke of Normandy (or the king of France) or granted to a noble in return for service and favor.
-This was the main reason Mortain had so many counts, as shown below, during its long history.
+This was the main reason Mortain had so many counts and from different lineages, as shown below, during its long history.